-The company that ultimately became Alaska Airlines was born in 1932 when Linious "Mac" McGee painted "McGee Airways" on the side of a three-passenger Stinson and started flying out of Anchorage.
-In 1934, McGee merged with Star Air Service, creating the largest airline in Alaska with 22 aircraft.
+The company that we grew out of to become Alaska Airlines was born in 1932 when Linious "Mac" McGee painted "McGee Airways" on the side of a three-passenger Stinson and started flying out of Anchorage.
+In 1934 McGee merged with Star Air Service, creating the largest airline in Alaska with 22 aircraft.
 Flying in those days wasn't scheduled.
-You typically flew when the plane was full, be it passenger, furs or groceries.
+You typically flew once the plane was full, whether it was full of passengers, furs, or groceries.
 Finances were tight, but perseverance ruled the day.
 Business expanded in ‘37 with the purchase of Alaska Interior Airlines.
 Late that year, McGee sold Star to a group led by one of his former pilots, Don Goodman, who renamed the carrier Star Air Lines.
 The 1938 creation of the Civil Aeronautics Authority to regulate airlines signaled the end of the true bush-flying era.

-The airline expanded in 1950 with the purchase of two more small Alaskan carriers.
-Under CAB mandate, the far-flung charter business of the ‘40s was ended.
-But Alaska's dream came true in ‘51, when it received authority to fly from Anchorage and Fairbanks to Seattle and Portland.
+Our airline expanded in 1950 with the purchase of two more small Alaskan carriers.
+Under CAB mandate, the far-flung charter business of the ‘40s had ended.
+But, our dream came true in ‘51, when we received authority to fly from Anchorage and Fairbanks to Seattle and Portland.
 The CAB forced what it considered a business-saving change in management a short time later.
-As a result, Alaska's financial footing was improved, though still tenuous, when Charlie Willis, a decorated World War II pilot, came aboard as chairman and CEO in ‘57.
-A born marketer, he ushered in one of the most colorful eras in company history, and brought in-flight movies to the nation's skies for the first time.
+As a result, our airlines’ financial footing was improved, though still tenuous, when Charlie Willis, a decorated World War II pilot came aboard as chairman and CEO in ‘57.
+A born marketer, he ushered in one of the most colorful eras of our company’s history and brought in-flight movies to the nation's skies for the first time.

-While the jet age was just coming to Alaska Airlines in the 1960s, the marketing age was in full stride.
+While we were only coming into the jet age at Alaska Airlines in the 1960s, the marketing age was in full stride.
 Flight attendants wore Gay ‘90s and Russian Cossack costumes.
-Charters were flying to Russia, and in-flight announcements were turned to rhymes.
+Charters were flying to Russia and in-flight announcements were turned to rhymes.

 A life vest neat is beneath each seat.